Giỏ quà mây Mừng Tết - 2021 Lunar New Year Gift Set

 Board for freelance & contract work

-2D animation video I created for Giỏ quà mây Mừng Tết, my personal project in 2021 Lunar New Year.
+2D animation video I maded for Giỏ quà mây Mừng Tết, my personal project in 2021 Lunar New Year.
+The video is created by 16 photos of Tet Gift-Set, with different backgrounds and people.
+What they all have in common is enjoying it together.

 For a long time, Tet Gift-Set has been a typical Vietnamese cultural feature.
 It is not only a form of expressing affection to family, friends and colleagues, but also means a sense of vitality, good luck to the receiver.
 In that spirit, "Giỏ quà mây Mừng Tết" appear to be dedicated to important partners in your life.